 So now let's get into the side effects of the Mirena IUD that your OB/GYN will probably never mention to you beforehand or throughout:

-Bleeding/Spotting after insertion: this is a side effect that almost every woman will experience.
+Bleeding/Spotting after insertion: This is a side effect that almost every woman will experience.
 Some will have heavy bleeding after insertion, while some have light spotting.
 Your doctor will tell you that it should go away within a few weeks; however, hundreds of women claim they bleed for months after insertion.

-Pelvic Pain and Cramping: this is another side effect that your doctor most likely will not mention to you.
+Pelvic Pain and Cramping: This is another side effect that your doctor most likely will not mention to you.
 You may experience intense pelvic pain, sharp shooting pains to be exact.
 This happens particularly during intercourse and directly following intercourse.
 Again, these side effects do not happen to everyone but have happened to a significant number of women.

-Brown/Yellow patches on skin: this is not a side effect that is listed on the Mirena IUD website; however, it is another one of those pesky side effects that your doctor will never mention.
-I had brown patches of skin show up on my knees and above my ankles directly after having the Mirena IUD inserted.
+Brown/Yellow patches on skin: This is not a side effect that is listed on the Mirena IUD website; however, it is another one of those pesky side effects that your doctor will never mention.
+I had brown patches of skin show up on my knees and above my ankles directly after having the device inserted.
 I couldn't figure out where these had come from, and went to numerous dermatologists.
 They all told me it was "dermatitis" of an unknown cause.
 Come to find out it was hormonal and attributed to the Mirena IUD.
 Now that I am off the Mirena IUD hormones, the brown patches are disappearing!
 Other women claim to have had the same issues with their skin.

 The list could go on and on, but be warned and know what side effects go hand-in-hand with this device before you get it inserted.
 That's not to say that all of these side effects would happen to you, but there is a good chance you might experience one or some of them.
-To date, there has been over 40,000 negative reports filed against Mirena IUD.
+To date, there has been over 40,000 negative reports filed against the Mirena IUD.

 Class Action Lawsuits: Serious Adverse Reactions to Mirena

-So in addition to the long and disturbing list of side effects, there are a few that are actually considered adverse reactions (which means that they are very serious side effects).
+In addition to the long and disturbing list of side effects, there are a few that are actually considered adverse reactions (which means that they are very serious side effects).
 In fact, there are class-action lawsuits being drawn up against the manufacturer of the Mirena IUD now by various firms.
 These class action lawsuits are due to the following reasons:

-Embedding of the device into the uterus wall
+- Embedding of the device into the uterus wall

-Perforation of the uterus wall or elsewhere
+- Perforation of the uterus wall or elsewhere

 "Keep Life Simple" is the motto on the Mirena IUD website.
 I beg to differ with this motto.
 In fact, it is quite the opposite.
 This little device seems to be quite harmless and is portrayed as the perfect birth control for mothers and young women with menstrual problems.
 But it is not the perfect device, as you can see.